ionic-team/stencil-site/src/docs/reference/support-policy.md

 ## Community Maintenance

-The Stencil is a 100% open source (MIT) project.
+Stencil is a 100% open source (MIT) project.
 Developers can ensure Stencil is the right choice for building web components through Ionic’s community maintenance strategy.
 The Stencil team regularly ships new releases, bug fixes, and is welcoming to community pull requests.

 ## Stencil Maintenance and Support Status

 Given the reality of time and resource restraints as well as the desire to keep innovating in the frontend development space, over time it becomes necessary for the Stencil team to shift focus to newer versions of the library.
 However, the Stencil team will do everything it can to make the transition to newer versions as smooth as possible.
 The Stencil team recommends updating to the newest version of the Stencil for the latest features, improvements and stability updates.

 The current status of each Stencil version is: